General & Emergency Care

 Before Your Appointment

-• If a tooth is knocked out, rinse it gently with water and place it in milk or a tooth preservation solution if available
+• If a tooth is knocked out, rinse it gently with water and place it in milk or a tooth preservation solution

 During Your Visit